bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/process-management-modules.rst

    ``Mandatory``
       Used to define if a value is required to be set.

    ``Config``
-      Holds the information to display the drop-down field
+      Holds the information to display the drop-down field.

       ``Data``
-         Simple hash that defines the options for the dropdown, the keys are used internally, and the values are the options that the user see in the screen.
+         Simple hash that defines the options for the drop-down, the keys are used internally, and the values are the options that the user see in the screen.

       ``Name``
          The name of the parameter.